 - type I: diffuse ectasia of two or three vessels

-- type II: diffuse ectasia of of one vessel and localised disease in other, i.e. an aneurysm
+- type II: diffuse ectasia of one vessel and localized disease in other, i.e. an aneurysm

 - type III: diffuse ectasia in only one vessel

 - type IV: focal coronary aneurysm in one vessel

 - 1. Díaz-Zamudio M, Bacilio-Pérez U, Herrera-Zarza MC et-al. Coronary artery aneurysms and ectasia: role of coronary CT angiography.
 Radiographics.
 2009;29 (7): 1939-54. doi:10.1148/rg.297095048 - Pubmed citation